matipojo/elementor-deprecated-code-detector/README.md

 - `scan:source` Scan the source code of Elementor and Elementor Pro and generates a list of deprecated code.
 - `scan:plugins` Scan 3rd party plugins and detects if they use deprecated code.

+The plugins code is scanned from `wp-content/plugins` folder.

+The list of deprecated code is saved in `reports` folder.

 ### Scan new deprecated code

 Update the version of `elementor` in `composer.json` file to version you want to scan.